pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 	hint: before pushing again.
 	hint: See the 'Note about fast-forwards' in 'git push --help' for details.

-This may look scary and definitily is when others are working on my branch as well.
+This may look scary and definitely is when others are working on my branch as well.
 But in this case I want to push anyway and discard the _wrong_ history of the remote.
 I now push with the `-f` force option.

 	git push origin no-follow-redirect -f